ministryofjustice/opg-reports/README.md

 # Forking<a name="forking"></a>

 While this code base makes use of a lot of configuration, the default and checked in versions are set for OPGs requirements.
-Therefore, for most other users it is sensible to fork this repository to make your reguired changes.
+Therefore, for most other users it is sensible to fork this repository to make your required changes.

 ## Automated